cantstopcoding/js_caroline_dambrosio_designs_frontend/js-frontend-checklist.md

  Your commit messages are meaningful
  You made the changes in a commit that relate to the commit message You don't include changes in a commit that aren't related to the commit message

+ Create a review object:
+ Should I do a review on the same page?
+ I could hide the reviews and once it is clicked then it can be shown I can also review Item and enter it
+ I'm thinking I can render a new page then enter a review and them the review appears at the bottom of the page